zero-plus-x/neoform/readme.md

 )(MyForm);
 ```

+Where:

-Where `data` is actual data structure which you should provide to the MyForm from outside and `name` is a particular MyInput name.
+* `data` – actual data structure which you should provide to the MyForm from outside
+* `name` – a particular MyInput name

 NeoForm should be taught on how to get a value by name because you might have a plain object data, Immutable or something else with a different "interface":

 ```js
 import { Form } from 'neoform';